The MSc in Pre-Hospital Medicine

 Legal and ethical considerations in medicine are relevant for all clinicians but offer particular challenge for those who practice in the pre-hospital field.
-All patient care and management has to embrace key underpinning legal and ethical principles, but within the specific contexts that apply in the pre-hospital phase i.e. medicine undertaken in public and generally unprotected environments, this is of particular complexity.
-This module will cover a spectrum of pertinent legal and ethical concerns such as, end of life decisions, autonomous and professional practices, inquests and inquiries, and will also include new and emerging areas such as the application of ethical principles related to the filming of patients, or the use social media for educational purposes etc.
+All patient care and management must embrace key underpinning legal and ethical principles, but within the specific contexts that apply in the pre-hospital phase i.e. medicine undertaken in public and generally unprotected environments, this is of particular complexity.
+This module will cover a spectrum of pertinent legal and ethical concerns such as end of life decisions the mental health act as applied to prehospital medicine, inquests and inquiries, and also includes new and emerging areas such as the application of ethical principles related to the filming of patients, or the use social media for educational purposes.

 Year 2 - 2 modules at 30 credits each

 Simulation and moulage are a key component of education for pre-hospital clinicians.
 The module focuses on creating and developing scenarios for moulage and simulation praxis.
 Students will have an opportunity to further their understanding of moulage and simulation in terms of history, purpose, methods/processes, educational theory, teaching, learning, assessment and feedback.
 There will be opportunities for creating simulated learning experiences, and developing these in the student’s work environment.